 Just days into the Covid-19 lockdown, I learned that I was fortunate to receive Canada Council for the Arts grant to support the post-production phase of my digital film project, Borderland Memories, a work in progress since 2015.
-I began working with my sound and picture editing collaborators via Zoom and other online platforms, and the process of editing and audio production became a slower meditation in a restructured perception of time generated by social distancing.
-Online work time is both more compacted and more fragmented, generating a revised assessment of the themes I am now expressing for the future screen.
+I began working with my sound and picture editing collaborators via Zoom and other online platforms, and the process of editing and audio production became a slow meditation in the restructured perception of time generated by social distancing.
+Online work time is both more compacted and more fragmented, producing a continual reassessment of the themes I am expressing for the future screen.
 What will the stories I’ve been exploring in this film for the past five years mean in the larger post-pandemic histories to come?
 Two years ago, I was in Berlin at this time, doing archival research at the German Historical Museum, filming in the city and in places along the German/Polish border, meeting with colleagues in the Silesian countryside and in the city of Wroclaw.
-I had hoped to return this spring for some final research and image production, though I was fortunate to already have enough material to construct my film before travel options ended.
+Although I had gathered enough material to construct my film when travel options ended, I was hoping to return to Europe this spring for some final research and image production.
 Now I wonder what film festivals and screenings will be like in times ahead, and what are the ethics of future travel – for work, for time with loved ones abroad, to reach into a wider world.

 Views From Home: Facing North (2019) records changing views from the filmmaker’s Toronto home over two decades and multiple seasons, moving from analogue film photographic studies to digital media practices as years of construction and redevelopment of the visible landscapes unfold.
 Key historical moments are cited to sound effects and ambient music.
 A part of this work was previously shown at Gallery 44 Members Space, Toronto.
 Below is the trailer.
 The short film is distributed by Canadian Filmmakers Distribution Centre (CFMDC).